Get 50% off your first two months of accountancy heaven!

 The request must be made in writing stating the date of the application, the change to working conditions you are seeking and when you would like the change to take effect.
 It must also include what effect you think the requested change will have on the employer and how, in your opinion, any such effect might be dealt with.

 You should also say this is a statutory request and say if they have made a previous application for flexible working and when.
 You should also say if you are making a request in relation to the Equality Act 2010, for example as a reasonable adjustment for a disability.

-The Government have produced a standard from that use can use to make a request, which you can see here.
+The government has produced a standard form that you can use to make a flexible working request.

 Your employer has a legal duty to consider your request seriously, but your request can be refused if there are clear business reasons why they cannot accommodate your desired work pattern.